eeholmes/eeholmes.github.io/_pages/about.md

 * Aug 2024 UW-NASA EarthScience HackWeek (Seattle) - Helper and project lead on a machine-learning project.
 * Aug 2024 OceanHackWeek (Bigelow) - Organizer team and project lead for project on PACE ocean color data.

-**Open infrastruture for cloud computing and working with big data**
+**Open infrastructure for cloud computing and working with big data**

 Lots of cloud data is not that useful if it is not easy to use and people don't know how to use the toolsets.
 I work in this area by training people in JupyterHubs plus "Docker images for scientists" and participating in working groups to pick away at the barriers to entry into cloud computing.